Skip to main content

 No. The admission process usually consists, at minimum, of a written application, letter of recommendation, and an interview.

-• Do I need a regular high school diploma to enroll in an inclusive higher education pathway?
+• Do I need a regular high school diploma to enroll in inclusive higher education?

-No. Students with intellectual disabilities leave K-12 education at different times and for different reasons.
+No. Students with intellectual disability leave PK-21 education at different times and for different reasons.
 As a result, students may receive a certificate of completion, alternative diploma, traditional diploma, GED, etc.

 • Do I have to be my own guardian?

 • We encourage students who could pursue a traditional degree to do so.
 Students accessing inclusive services and modifications are considered to be non-degree seeking.
 If you are seeking a traditional college degree, there may be other avenues available that better address the student’s social support needs.
-We encourage students that wish to be traditional degree-seeking students to review our levels of college support handout linked above.
-This might provide a good guide for which programs are best for you.
+We encourage students that wish to be traditional degree-seeking students to review our levels of college support handout (linked above).

 • I am interested in touring a campus.
 Should I set up a separate tour?